✓ Certified Odoo Implementation Partner

 • 07Post-go-live support

 Use the ranges below as planning bands, not quotes.
-A real estimate still needs workflow discovery, data review, module selection, and tax/accounting validation.
+A real estimate still needs workflow review, data review, module selection, and tax/accounting validation.

 Planning bands